 The horizontal axis is the frequency axis for the spectral components.
 The zero span mode is an exception, as the horizontal axis is the time axis in this case.
+Another exception is the Distance to Fault mode, as in this mode this axis displays the distance in metres or feet depending on the unit you select.
 The values of the frequencies at both ends of the scale are indicated (start and stop frequencies).